 This can skew the results considerably and provide falsely negative data on how much a company will earn per visitor.
 On the other hand, if you are gaining a lot of recurring buyers, you may wish to document this trend and use total buyers instead.
 This might depend on what it is you are selling, as well as whether you want to track individual habits as well as revenue.

 RPV is a much more thorough and insightful metric for those who wish to measure online sales than Conversion Rate (CVR).

-In fact, many of the metrics used to in e-commerce have enormous blind spots that can lead you to making poor decisions made with accurate, but incomplete, data.
+In fact, many of the metrics used in e-commerce have enormous blind spots that can lead you to make poor decisions made with accurate, but incomplete, data.